iods/magento2-hello/doc/CodeGuide.md

 ### General Considerations

-My styles are specific to publishing years of work and learning more.
+My styles are specific to publishing years of random work and learning more.

 PLEASE GO USE SOMEONE ELSES.